 The following year, Harry sat in his stroller and watched me browse through a sale rack of tops and sweaters.
 When I came to a white cotton sweater decorated with gold studs and stars, Harry said, “Grandma Karen should buy this.”
 I thought it was cute that Harry knew her preference for bling-laden clothing, so I told Karen the story.
 The next time Grandma Karen came to visit, she was wearing the sweater Harry had picked out for her.

-Today my son has more shoes, more earrings, and more dresses than I do.
+Today my son has more heels, more earrings, and more dresses than I do.
 And certainly more gowns than I’d ever have occasion to wear.
-If he’s not shooting photography, video or writing, he’s performing as the drag artist he was born to be.
+If he’s not shooting photography, video or styling production for someone else, he’s performing as the drag artist he was born to be.
 And now when he uses his critical eye, it’s often times bejeweled.